Rural Municipality of Victoria Beach

-Victoria Beach hosts one of Manitoba's largest catamaran sailing fleets, as well as other dinghies and a small number of keelboats.
-Located on the east side of Lake Winnipeg near the town of Victoria Beach, the Yacht Club offers both recreation and racing fun.

 History

 The first Europeans, the Voyageurs, to travel Lake Winnipeg knew what is now the peninsula of Victoria Beach as L'Île-à-la-Biche.
 What is now the remains of the old railway dam were portaged as a shortcut from the Winnipeg River Estuary to Lake Winnipeg.

 In April 1910, the Victoria Beach Investment Company was founded by C.W.N.
 Kennedy, having a president and 4 directors.
 The aim of the Company was to "lay out, improve, sell and dispose of its lands to be used primarily as a summer resort."
 Any person desirous of running a business had to get the approval of the VB Company.

 In 1913, the assets of the Victoria Beach Investment Company were sold to the Victoria Beach Company, who upheld the original goals and continued to acquire land in the area.
 By 1915, the company had gained control of the land that now comprises the municipality.
 In the following years, the company sold numerous lots, and many campers had begun to construct cottages.